 The conference language is English.

-The conference takes place at the Le Centre de Congress de Lyon, France.
-The conference hall (Auditorium Pasteur) is upstairs from the main reception.
-Registration for the IFBF will be at the top of the stairs.
+The conference takes place at the InterContinental Hotel, Düsseldorf, Germany.
 Reception will open from 08:30 on Tuesday 9th July, and from 08:30 on Wednesday and Thursday.

 We have a mixture of keynote speakers, panel sessions and oral presentations based on a written paper and poster presentations.